Schwarz reflections and anti-holomorphic correspondences: A Family of Parabolic Anti-rational Maps

 As in the case for quadratic anti-polynomials, this leads to the following classification of odd periodic parabolic points.

-\begin{definition}[Parabolic Cusps] A parameter $(\alpha,A)$ is be called a {\em parabolic cusp} if it has a neutral periodic point (other than $\infty$) of odd period such that $q=2$ in the previous proposition.
-Otherwise, it is called a \emph{simple} parabolic parameter. \end{definition}
+\begin{definition}[Parabolic Cusps] Let $(\alpha,A)$ be a parameter with a neutral periodic point of odd period $k$ (other than $\infty$).
+It is called a {\em parabolic cusp} if the local power series expansion of $R_{\alpha,A}^{\circ 2k}$ at any of its neutral periodic points has $q=2$ (in the sense of the previous proposition), and a \emph{simple parabolic parameter} otherwise. \end{definition}

 Following \cite[Lemma~3.1]{MNS}, one can show that every odd period simple parabolic parameter $(\alpha,A)\in\cC(\mathfrak{L}_0)$ is contained in a real-analytic arc of quasiconformally conjugate parameters.
-Such a \emph{parabolic arc} is constructed by varying the \emph{Ecalle height} of the critical value $R_{\alpha,A}(-1)$ from $-\infty$ to $\infty$.
+Such a \emph{parabolic arc} is constructed by varying the \emph{{\'E}calle height} of the critical value $R_{\alpha,A}(-1)$ from $-\infty$ to $\infty$.
 Moreover, each parabolic arc of period greater than one in $\cC(\mathfrak{L}_0)$ limits at parabolic cusps on both ends.
 One can now mimic the proofs of \cite[Proposition~3.7, Theorem~3.8]{HS} to conclude the following statements.

 \begin{proposition}[Bifurcations Along Arcs] 1) Along any parabolic arc of odd period greater than one, the holomorphic fixed point index of the parabolic cycle is a real valued real-analytic function that tends to $+\infty$ at both ends.